-- Families with multiple children who are CCS-eligible may receive a higher Child Care Subsidy rate for their second and younger children. - Eligible families may receive an additional 30% subsidy, on top of their income tested Child Care Subsidy rate, for their second and younger children aged 5 or under.
+- Families with multiple children who are Child Care Subsidy-eligible may receive a higher Child Care Subsidy rate for their second and younger children. - Eligible families may receive an additional 30% subsidy, on top of their income tested Child Care Subsidy rate, for their second and younger children aged 5 or under.
 This applies up to a maximum subsidy rate of 95%.
-Families will continue to receive their income tested Child Care Subsidy rate for all other children. - If CCS eligibility for one or more children stops, entitlement to higher child care subsidy for other children aged 5 or under may be reassessed.
-These changes will apply from 11 July 2022. - Children who are entitled to both the higher Child Care Subsidy rate and Additional Child Care Subsidy will be paid the Additional Child Care Subsidy rate. - Sessions of In Home Care do not attract the higher subsidy for younger children.
+Families will continue to receive their income tested Child Care Subsidy rate for all other children. - If Child Care Subsidy eligibility for one or more children stops, entitlement to higher Child Care Subsidy for other children aged 5 or under may be reassessed. - Children who are entitled to both the higher Child Care Subsidy rate and Additional Child Care Subsidy will be paid the Additional Child Care Subsidy rate. - Sessions of In Home Care do not attract the higher subsidy for younger children.
 This is because In Home Care is subsidised on a family rather than per child basis. - However, children aged 5 or under in In Home Care are included in the family unit when determining access to the higher Child Care Subsidy rate.